 IV.D.1.
-Program Responsibilities

-IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims.
-(Core)

-IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities.
-(Core)

-IV.D.2.
-Faculty Scholarly Activity

-IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains:

-- Research in basic science, education, translational science, patient care, or population health - Peer-reviewed grants - Quality improvement and/or patient safety initiatives - Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports - Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials - Contribution to professional committees, educational organizations, or editorial boards - Innovations in education
+Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities, consistent with its mission(s) and aims. ^(Core) IV.D.1.b) The program in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate fellow and faculty involvement in scholarly activities. ^(Core) IV.D.2.
+Faculty Scholarly Activity IV.D.2.a) Among their scholarly activity, programs must demonstrate accomplishments in at least three of the following domains: (Core) Research in basic science, education, translational science, patient care, or population health Peer-reviewed grants Quality improvement and/or patient safety initiatives Systematic reviews, meta-analyses, review articles, chapters in medical textbooks, or case reports Creation of curricula, evaluation tools, didactic educational activities, or electronic educational materials Contribution to professional committees, educational organizations, or editorial boards

+• Innovations in education
-IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods:

-Background and Intent: For the purposes of education, metrics of scholarly activity represent one of the surrogates for the program's effectiveness in the creation of an environment of inquiry that advances the fellows' scholarly approach to patient care.
-The Review Committee will evaluate the dissemination of scholarship for the program as a whole, not for individual faculty members, for a five-year interval, for both core and non-core faculty members, with the goal of assessing the effectiveness of the creation of such an environment.
-The ACGME recognizes that there may be differences in scholarship requirements between different specialties and between residencies and fellowships in the same specialty.
+IV.D.2.b) The program must demonstrate dissemination of scholarly activity within and external to the program by the following methods: represent one of environment of The Review Con as a whole, not and non-core fa creation of such in scholarship re Intent: For the purposes of education, metrics of scholarly activity f the surrogates for the program's effectiveness in the creation of an inquiry that advances the fellows' scholarly approach to patient care. mmittee will evaluate the dissemination of scholarship for the program for individual faculty members, for a five-year interval, for both core culty members, with the goal of assessing the effectiveness of the an environment.
+The ACGME recognizes that there may be differences equirements between different specialties and between residencies and he same specialty.
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome) IV.D.2.b).(1).(a) Scholarly activity must be in a field such as basic science, clinical care, health services, health policy, quality improvement, or education, as it relates to pediatric cardiology. ^(Core) IV.D.2.b).(2) peer-reviewed publication.
+(Outcome) IV.D.3.
+Fellow Scholarly Activity IV.D.3.a) Where appropriate, the core curriculum in scholarly activity should be a collaborative effort involving all of the pediatric subspecialty programs at the institution. ^(Detail) IV.D.3.b) Each fellow must design and conduct a scholarly project under the guidance of the program director and a designated mentor. ^(Core) IV.D.3.c) The program must provide a scholarship oversight committee for each fellow to oversee and evaluate their progress as related to the scholarly project. ^(Core) IV.D.3.c).(1) Where applicable, the process of establishing fellow scholarship oversight committees should be a collaborative effort involving other pediatric subspecialty programs or other experts. ^(Detail) IV.D.3.d) The scholarly experience must begin in the first year and continue throughout the duration of the educational program. ^(Core)

-IV.D.2.b).(1)

-faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; (Outcome)‡

-IV.D.2.b ).( (1) ).( (a) ---------- ----- ----- ----- -----

-Scholarly activity must be in a field, such as basic science, clinical care, health services, health policy, quality improvement, or education, as it relates to adolescent medicine.
-(Core)

-IV.D.2.b).(2)

-peer-reviewed publication.
-(Outcome)

-IV.D.3.
-Fellow Scholarly Activity

-IV.D.3.a) Where appropriate, the core curriculum in scholarly activity should be a collaborative effort involving all of the pediatric subspecialty programs at the institution.
-(Detail)

-IV.D.3.b) Each fellow must design and conduct a scholarly project under the guidance of the program director and a designated mentor.
-(Core)

-IV.D.3.c) The program must provide a scholarship oversight committee for each fellow to oversee and evaluate their progress as related to the scholarly project.
-(Core)

-IV.D.3.c).(1) Where applicable, the process of establishing fellow scholarship oversight committees should be a collaborative effort involving other pediatric subspecialty programs or other experts.
-(Detail)

-IV.D.3.d) The scholarly experience must begin in the first year and continue throughout the duration of the educational program.
-(Core)

-Fellows must have a minimum of 12 months dedicated to research and scholarly activity, including the development of requisite skills, project completion, and presentation of results to the scholarship oversight committee.
-(Core)
+IV.D.3.d).(1) Fellows must have a minimum of 12 months dedicated to research and scholarly activity, including the development of requisite skills, project completion, and presentation of results to the scholarship oversight committee. ^(Core)